 Still we were grateful for the press we received, most especially the mention on the White House website in President Obama’s State of the Union Address.
 There were articles in places such as: Infrastructure USA, CNN Money, and Tony Robbin’s blog.
 We received numerous requests to appear on television shows.
 We accepted only one: Innovation Nation, which aired on Valentine’s Day 2015.

 The same month we accepted Indiegogo’s invitation to open a new InDemand crowdfunding campaign, designed for those who have already had a successful Indiegogo Campaign but have a need for ongoing funding to support their development.
-We have rarely publicized it before now, as our focus has been devoted to engineering.
-Additional donations are gratefully accepted to help us purchase more needed equipment and hire more employees.
+The InDemand campaign has ended, but additional donations are gratefully accepted here to help us purchase more needed equipment and hire more employees.